 Step 2: Learn to Use Tailoring Tools

+Next, prospective tailors will need to learn how to use sewing tools.
 Most tailors use tools associated with alterations, such as measuring tapes.
 Different types of measuring instruments allow tailors to take very specific measurements.
 For example, tailors use a regular measuring tape for body measurements, but often use short rulers to mark buttonhole spacing and clothing hem-lengths on fabric.
 Special rulers, such as a French curve, help tailors make alteration adjustments on angled seam lines.

 Other essential tools that tailors must learn to use include sewing machines, sergers, cutting tools and other sewing notions.
 Sewing machines allow tailors to quickly sew pieces of fabric together to make custom designed outfits, whereas sergers bind fabric edges to prevent the fabric seam from fraying.
 Cutting tools, such as scissors and trimming shears, are used to cut fabric, trim loose threads and to make special alteration cuts.
 Sewing notions include hand-sewing needles, thimbles, thread, safety pins, straight pins and almost any other small, non-mechanical sewing tool.

-Step 3: Work with Professional Tailors
+Step 3: Work With Professionals

 Even after taking alterations and sewing courses, entry-level tailors should work with professionals before attempting to start their own tailoring business.
 The BLS reported that many tailors get their start in the industry by apprenticing under experienced tailors.
 Experienced tailors can provide real-world training that many college programs can't replicate.
 Additionally, working with established tailoring companies allows entry-level tailors to learn about industry-specific business operations like managing clothing orders or methods of design by working with fashion designers.

-- Develop a portfolio.
 In order to find employment, it is essential that an aspiring tailor have a portfolio showcasing his or her work.
 The portfolio can contain samples of clothing the tailor has altered as well as samples of original pieces the tailor has created, if applicable.

 Step 4: Choose a Business Strategy